Logistics/Telematics

 Iteration 1: Basic Icon Approach

-We started with a static fuel icon displaying current fuel level and simple status.
+We started with a static fuel icon showing fuel level & tank capacity.

 Final Fuel Level Design